 Lightroom Classic

-EXIFmod ships with a small Lightroom Classic plugin (Mac only for now).
-You can install it from the app’s Help menu.
+EXIFmod ships with a small Lightroom Classic plugin.
+You can install it from the app’s Help menu on macOS and Windows.

 In Lightroom, select a file in the library, then use Library → Plug-in Extras → Open in EXIFmod to jump straight to that file in EXIFmod.